bitsof/bitsof/ai-knowledge/seo-optimization.md

 ### OpenGraph and Twitter Cards
 Astro's BaseHead component includes OpenGraph and Twitter Card meta tags, which improve how your content appears when shared on social media.

+## SEO Review Before Publication

+Before moving content from `/content/blog/drafts/` to `/src/content/blog/`, perform this SEO review:

+1. **Keyword Implementation Check:**
+   - Verify that the primary keyword appears in the title, first paragraph, and at least one heading
+   - Confirm that secondary keywords are distributed naturally throughout the content
+   - Check that keyword density is appropriate (not too sparse or dense)

+2. **Metadata Validation:**
+   - Confirm that title and meta description are optimal lengths
+   - Ensure that keywords array in frontmatter reflects the actual content
+   - Verify that tags are relevant and consistent with site taxonomy

+3. **Technical SEO Elements:**
+   - Check that all images have alt text
+   - Ensure links have descriptive anchor text
+   - Verify proper heading hierarchy (h1, h2, h3, etc.)

+4. **Content Quality Assessment:**
+   - Confirm content provides value related to the target keywords
+   - Check that content length is appropriate for the topic (typically 1000+ words for competitive terms)
+   - Ensure readability is appropriate for the target audience

 ## DO's and DON'Ts

 ### DO: